 The town of Quilcene, Washington, located on the Hood Canal of the Olympic Peninsula, has long profited from the natural resources of the Olympic National Forest.
 Today, Quilcene and surrounding communities also benefit from outdoor recreation opportunities offered by the forest.
 Together, the PNT, the Olympic National Forest, and Olympic National Park, draw millions of visitors to the public lands in the area, every year.

-2017 marks the 25th season of the SKY Quilcene Ranger Corps.
-The QRC provides local youth, 13 – 15 years of age, with part-time summer employment in service to their community and our public lands.
+2018 marks the 26th season of the PNTA – Quilcene Ranger Corps.
+The QRC provides local youth with opportunities to volunteer in service to their community and our public lands.

 Partnerships Protect Trails

 Managed by the PNTA, the Quilcene Ranger Corps is administered through a partnership with the United States Forest Service, Hood Canal Ranger District and the Back Country Horsemen of Washington in the administration and management of the Quilcene Ranger Corps.
 USFS representatives provide supplemental education to QRC students and help prepare them for a variety of careers in forestry, environmental stewardship, and related fields.

 Throughout the course of the summer, QRC students are taught trail stewardship skills, in accordance with U.S. Forest Service Standards, by PNTA Crew Leader, Tanner Boggs.
 Instruction is provided with a special emphasis on trail restoration and teamwork.

 Together, QRC students serve their communities by keeping trails open and safe for visitors.
 They also learn about trail stewardship, Leave-No-Trace Ethics, and reap the rewards of personal and group accomplishments in service to our public lands.